centre-for-humanities-computing/programming-honey-badgers/lessons/bash_basics.md

 * Kernel/OS: programs that allocate system resources
   * shell is used to communicate with the kernel (terminal is CLI interpreter)

+Bash is the GNU Project's shell—the Bourne Again SHell.
+This is an sh-compatible shell that incorporates useful features from the Korn shell (ksh) and the C shell (csh).
+It is intended to conform to the IEEE POSIX P1003.2/ISO 9945.2 Shell and Tools standard.
+It offers functional improvements over sh for both programming and interactive use.
+In addition, most sh scripts can be run by Bash without modification.

+The improvements offered by Bash include:

+* command-line editing,
+* unlimited size command history,
+* job control,
+* shell functions and aliases,
+* indexed arrays of unlimited size,
+* integer arithmetic in any base from two to sixty-four.

 * Prompt, check calendar
 ```sh